JordynMarcellus/testing-workshop-slides/src/slides.md

 # Unit testing

-unit testing: testing the smallest parts of
+unit testing: testing functions, classes, etc.
 - focused on small pieces of discrete functionality
 - e.g. does this function return data we expect it to?
 - difficulty level: easy